-Both create images that are famed for an audience, both focus on drawing the viewer into a scene that the viewer then has to work to make sense of.
-But both do so in very different ways to achieve the same goal.
-Wall with his use of posed people and sets, Sugimoto with the use of taxidermy and background scenery.
+Both create images that are famed for an audience; both focus on drawing the viewer into a scene that the viewer then has to work to make sense.
+However, both do so in very different ways to achieve the same goal.
+Wall with his use of posed people and sets: Sugimoto with the use of taxidermy and background scenery.

 Winogrand to me represents a balance between the hunter, farmer and an example of where such collaboration between the two results in exceptional works.

 After passing away at the age of 56, it was discovered that Winogrand left behind some 6,500 undeveloped rolls of film.
 Considered one of the greatest photographers of the 20th century, Winogrand developed a style of photography that had immense power, but yet the photographer himself was seldom in the limelight, carrying a sense of passivity.

 Able to catch a scene in a split second and in a way that freezes the emotion and often spiritual nature of the view, Winogrand was often described as a poet of American life.
 In the mid 60’s he was in his prime.
 It is at this time that we see the best works.